-Next, decide how long the meeting is going to run.
-Once that's settled, write out what the meeting is going to be about and create an agenda, making sure to estimate how long each point will take.
+Write out what the meeting is going to be about and create an agenda, making sure to estimate how long each point will take.
 It's always good to give yourself 5-10 minutes of margin.
-Don't forget to budget time for questions!
+Don't forget to budget time for questions.

-Now that you have all of that worked out, it's time to do some inviting.
+Now that you have all of the above worked out, it's time to send out your invitations.
 Your email invitations should include:

 - What the meeting is about

 - Their call-in number and participant code

 - When the meeting is and for how long

 Your participants are taken care of, so where will you be?
 The beauty of audio conferencing is that you can host a conference call from pretty much anywhere.
 So your only guidelines should be to conduct your conference call from a quiet place where you won't be interrupted.
 And—for absolute best quality—use a landline.
 One final suggestion: use a headset.
 It's much more comfortable than cradling the phone in your neck.